synewaves/matthewvince.com/_posts/2011-08-04-sorting-ip-addresses-in-mysql.markdown

 | 192.168.1.3  |
 {% endhighlight %}

 That's not really what we wanted, but why?
 MySQL is doing a standard string compare to order the results.
-But there's some help to be found in the [MySQL manual - INET_ATON](http://dev.mysql.com/doc/refman/5.0/en/miscellaneous-functions.html#function_inet-aton).
+We need to sort on the numeric representation, but how?
+We could write some complicated conversion function, but there's something much more helpful found in the [MySQL manual - INET_ATON](http://dev.mysql.com/doc/refman/5.0/en/miscellaneous-functions.html#function_inet-aton).

 > Given the dotted-quad representation of an IPv4 network address as a string, returns an integer that represents the numeric value of the address in network byte order (big endian).